By Jean Tong, Nutritionist, Halley Medical Aesthetics

-Aside from kimchi and k-pop, one other thing that Koreans are well known for is their beautiful glowing skin.
+Aside from Korean kimchi and k-pop, one other thing that Koreans are well known for is their beautiful glowing skin.

 The Korean way to good skin may not just stem from their rigorous skin care routine and make-up.
 The secret to their beautiful porcelain skin may well lie in the amazing Korean food that is part of their daily diet!

 It is true that nutrients in our food intake do play a big role in our journey to firmer skin.
 Instead of only looking at what Koreans apply on their skin, let’s look at five Korean cuisine that may well be the reason for their beautiful skin.

 Kimchi is a popular traditional Korean cuisine, made from fermented and salted vegetables such as Korean radishes and napa cabbage, seasoned with ginger, garlic, jeotgal, chili powder, and scallions.
 Studies have shown that kimchi consumption may help to slow down skin ageing.
 The reason is that kimchi is packed with many anti-oxidants such as Vitamin C. Kimchi also contains plenty of lactobacilli, which is a good bacteria responsible for a healthy digestive tract.
 Some studies show that a healthy gut is the key to clear good skin.
 With this good balance of bacteria in the gut, it helps in attenuating and regulating the inflammation process, reducing oxidative stress in our body cells, thus giving us clear acne-free skin that all of us yearn for.

 2. Doenjang jjigae